conankiz/OpenStackUssuri-Centos8-Three-Node/README.rst

 3.7 Configure Keystone
 ------------
 Install and Configure OpenStack Identity Service (Keystone)
-- Add a User and Database on MariaDB for Keystone:
+- Add a User and Database on MariaDB for Keystone

 ::

       [root@controllernode ~]# mysql -u root -p